At a Glance

 - Benefits: Enjoy remote work, 25 days holiday, birthday off, and training opportunities.

-- Why this job: Make an impact in financial publishing while working with industry experts and data-driven insights.
+- Why this job: Make an impact in financial publishing while working with industry experts and data.

 - Qualifications: Background in financial journalism or data, strong writing skills, and degree-level education required.

-- Other info: Opportunity to attend the office once or twice a month for collaboration.
+- Other info: Attend the office once or twice a month for collaborative meetings.

 Are you passionate about finance?
 Do you have a knack for storytelling through statistics and up to date financial information?
 If so, we have an exciting opportunity for you at a leading publisher of retail financial product data.
 This data is used by virtually every bank and building society in the UK, and our client has launched a new digital publication focused specifically on inflation and interest rates.
 This role can be worked on a remote basis with attendance at the office once or twice a month.